0xJasonMurray/jasonmurray.org/content/pages/about.md

 [![Image of the Murray Family ](/images/2022-04-15-16-22-59.png)](/images/2022-04-15-16-22-59.png)

-I am a 47-year-old, happily married, father of two, security leader, dedicated to maintaining a meaningful life and working in some way to improve the Internet.
+I am a 48-year-old, young widower, father of two, security leader, who is dedicated to living a meaningful life, working in some way to improve the Internet, and making the world a little bit better than I left it.

 From the age of 10, I grew up in an online world, dialing into text-based [BBSes](https://en.wikipedia.org/wiki/Bulletin_board_system), [CompuServe](https://en.wikipedia.org/wiki/CompuServe), and [AOL](https://aol.com).
 It didn't take long until my parents IBM PS2 and a dedicated phone line turned into a small-time [WWIV BBS](https://en.wikipedia.org/wiki/WWIV).
 I spent all my free-time learning about BBSes and what would soon become the public Internet.